leviliangtw/Pintool-FLOPcounter/README.md

 * [X] Optimization:
     * Construct global `InsAttr` struct for the basic information of each instruction
     * Modify analysis routines so that they do not record overlapped or useless information
-    * Remove the instrumentation to count the total number of instructions, instead calculate totals based on the statics of each thread
+    * Remove the instrumentation to count the total number of instructions, instead calculate totals based on the statistics of each thread
-    * Finally decrease the runtime of instrumented `polybench-c-3.2/2mm_time` from `1426.344537s` to `102.274419s`
+    * Finally decrease the runtime of instrumented `polybench-c-3.2/2mm_time` from `1426.344537s` to `98.830370s`
-* [ ] Bug: there is inaccurate count of instructions when a switch between caller and callee (routines) is happened
+* [ ] Bug: there is an inaccurate count of instructions when a switch between caller and callee (routines) is happened
 * [ ] Test with AVX512 Masking instructions

 ## Sample Result